quics-beyond-2024/quics-beyond-2024.github.io/_schedule/talk_b042_davidh.md

 img: davidh.jpg

-title: Characterizing the noise in Quantinuum’s quantum computers
+title: Characterizing the Noise in Quantinuum’s Quantum Computers

 abstract: Quantinuum has constructed two generations of gate-based digital quantum computers, building a sophisticated error model.
 In this talk I will go over our methods for quantum characterization, validation, and verification (QCVV), giving a suite of measurements for individual operations, holistic metrics, and applications.
 These measurements have direct implications on near-term applications, pointing toward where upgrade efforts should be concentrated.
 More recently, we have begun QCVV efforts on the logical level, and I will briefly mention some preliminary results.